 Adult stem cells are more specialized than embryonic stem cells.
 They come from the developed tissues and organs of the body.
 These stem cells can repair and replace the damaged tissues only in the area where they are found.
 Hematopoietic stem cells are the example of adult stem cells.
 They are used in bone marrow transplants to cure certain types of cancer.
 Adult cells can’t differentiate into many other cells as embryonic stem cells.

 3. Induced Pluripotent Stem Cells (iPSCs)

-Induced pluripotent stem cells (iPSCs) are stem cells that are engineered in the lab by converting adult stem cells into the embryonic stem cells.
-They have the ability to produce new cells for any organ or tissue.
-IPS cells are a useful tool for scientists for drug development and modeling of diseases and they hope to use them in transplantation medicine.
+Induced pluripotent stem cells (iPSCs) are stem cells that are engineered in the lab by converting adult stem cells into embryonic stem cells.
+They can produce new cells for any organ or tissue.
+IPS cells are a useful tool for scientists for drug development and modeling of diseases, and they hope to use them in transplantation medicine.
 Furthermore, tissues derived from IPS cells will be the nearly ideal match for cell donor and have the least possibility of rejection by the immune system.
 Research is underway to find a way to produce IPS cells safely.

 Technological Advances Through Stem Cell Research

 Stem cell research has made high progress with promising applications.

 A very large amount of research is going on globally on stem cell treatment and therapy.
 The most widely used and accepted stem cell treatment is the transplantation of the blood stem cells to treat diseases and improve the condition of the immune system of the body and also to restore the blood cells after the treatments of specific cancers.
 Skin stem cells have also been used to grow skin grafts for patients who have burnt the large area of the body.
 Recently, stem cell therapy has been used for cornea regeneration in the eye.
 Many clinical trials are going on using pluripotent cells to achieve success for the eradication of the diseases.